learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

 ## Project Requirements and Installation
 1. Fork and clone this repository.
 2. We want to have a minimum of three models
-3. Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code.
+3. Don’t forget to use “rake db:migrate” in the terminal.

 ## Description
 In this project, we built a project in which a customer will build a taco through an app and send it to the restaurant to make.
 It will show them their choices for shells, fillings, and toppings.